-Editor's Note - Lin, thank you so much for being a member of TempStars, your help with our 2020 edition of the book, and for being such an inspiration to those in our profession! ~ James providing the person a clear picture and understanding of what offices look for, and what success as a temp looks like.
+Editor's Note - Lin, thank you so much for being a member of TempStars, your help with our 2021 edition of the book, and for being such an inspiration to those in our profession! ~ James picture and understanding of what offices look for, and what success as a temporary hygienist or assistant looks like.